Bill Mechanic: 1994–2000: At Fox Entertainment

 In 1994, he became the chairman and chief executive officer of Fox Filmed Entertainment., which is a corporate division of News Corporation.
 In his new position, Mechanic was responsible not only for Fox's home video activities, but for production, marketing, distribution, international theatrical activities, and pay TV as well.

 Fox produced the number-one grossing films worldwide in 1995, 1996 and 1997 with Die Hard with a Vengeance, Independence Day and Titanic.

 As a result of his leadership, in 1998, Twentieth Century Fox was the number-one studio in worldwide box-office gross revenue.
 That same year, Fox Music produced five of the top ten selling soundtracks: Titanic, Hope Floats, Dr. Dolittle, Bulworth, and Ally McBeal.
-In addition, during his reign the studio produced six of the top ten grossing movies of all time and six of the top ten selling live-action videos-both domestically and internationally including the best-selling video in history, Titanic.
+In addition, during his reign, the studio produced six of the top ten grossing movies of all time and six of the top ten selling live-action videos-both domestically and internationally, including the best-selling video in history, Titanic.

-Under his management, in all, the studio earned 72 Oscar nominations including 5 Best Picture nominations.
+Under his management, in all, the studio earned 72 Oscar nominations, including five Best Picture nominations.

 In June 2000, it was reported that Bill Mechanic was leaving under intense pressure from Rupert Murdoch, chairman of Fox parent News Corp, and the mogul's No. 2 executive, Peter Chernin.
 Mechanic confirmed in an interview that he was leaving, calling it a resignation.
 But other sources said Chernin fired Mechanic, and informed Murdoch about it.

 2001–present

-In 2001, he became the president of the jury at the Berlin International Film Festival.
+In 2001, Mechanic became the president of the jury at the Berlin International Film Festival.

-In 2006, he became the jury of international competition at the Tokyo International Film Festival.
+In 2006, Mechanic became the jury of international competition at the Tokyo International Film Festival.

-In 2007, he became the head of the jury of the Lion of the Future prize for first-time filmmakers at the Venice International Film Festival.
+In 2007, Mechanic became the head of the jury of the Lion of the Future prize for first-time filmmakers at the Venice International Film Festival.

-In 2010, Bill Mechanic and Adam Shankman produced the 82nd Academy Awards.
+In 2010, Mechanic and Adam Shankman produced the 82nd Academy Awards.

-In 2015, Bill Mechanic produced Hacksaw Ridge.
+In 2015, Mechanic produced Hacksaw Ridge.

-Currently, Mechanic is producing movies through his independent production company, Pandemonium Films.
+Mechanic is currently producing movies through his independent production company, Pandemonium Films.